codeblech/AI_Planet_backend/obsidian.md

 ### periodic cleanup up uploads folder
 in case that the client uploads files, but doesn't establish the websocket connection, the uploaded documents remain saved.
 These can be later deleted using a periodic cleanup task, which can be easily implemented using a cron job.

+### background tasks
+converting pdfs to text and storing them in the vector database can be done in the background.
+This is because the user is not waiting for the pdfs to be converted and stored, and the conversion and storage is not the main functionality of the app.